Chalamet Fever Takes Over Best Actor Prediction Markets

 The nominations for Best Supporting Actor are now in, and the market is pricing Stellan Skarsgård as the one to beat.
 However, ‘Yes’ contracts for some of his contenders may well offer better value if you believe a late-season surge is on its way, either from the record-breaking Sinners or the PTA action-epic One Battle After Another.

 Penn is this year’s high-octane villain, the type of character that has been known to catch the Academy's eye.
 Reviewers have called him "absolutely terrifying" in Paul Thomas Anderson’s One Battle After Another.
-At 19¢, he’s great value for those anticipating an upset.
+Previously priced at 17¢, he had been a great value pick for those anticipating an upset.
+But that BAFTA win and a subsequent Actor Award victory meant a huge jump in his price.
+A 'Yes' for Penn is now priced at 71¢.

 Del Toro’s performance may be worthy of an award, but he faces the vote-splitting issue with co-star Sean Penn.
 Critics universally praised Del Toro’s acting, but momentum is firmly behind Penn in this market.